ElianFabian/pari-gp-utils/README.md

 This is simple set of functions and constants to use in PARI/GP.

-If the folder "utils" is in the PARI/GP directory to import all the functions and constants use:
+If the folder "utils" is in the PARI/GP directory to import all the functions and constants use the command:

 ```
 \r utils/_init.gp